 Any incidents that do occur during the school day, including if your child falls ill, are immediately referred to a first aider who will contact the appropriate parent or carer.
 The school ensures that there are qualified First Aiders on the premises at all times.

-- The Medical Room and First Aiders are for emergency first aid, supporting students with long term, on-going medical or welfare conditions and issues and supporting students who become unwell during the school day and may need to go home.
+- The Medical Room and First Aiders are for emergency first aid, or if your child is feeling unwell during the day

-- Our First Aiders are not GPs and should not be asked for a medical opinion.
+- Our First Aiders are here to support medical issues that arise in school hours only.
 If you have any concerns about your child's health, please make an appointment to see your GP.

 - Students who require medication during the school day should only visit Student Services between lessons or at break/lunchtime.
 The only exception to this is for students with medical cards.